zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``customerReference``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Used for consumer identification.
+     - Used for consumer identification.
 For example, you could use the consumer's IP address.

 SEPA Direct Debit
 """""""""""""""""